 Although they may learn relatively quickly, it is also important to remember that your greyhound won’t necessarily be toilet trained, so be patient and do the same training as you would for a puppy.
 For more information, read: Why do greyhounds need help with toilet training?

-How much space is needed for my greyhound?
+How much space does my greyhound need?

 What will I need before my new greyhound arrives?

-- Front attaching harness and leash
+- Front-attaching harness and leash

 - Water bowl